 Knightley shines as Georgiana, taking her from carefree girl with loving parents to ignored wife and then motherhood, which she excels in.
 It’s a hugely sensitive and honest portrayal.
 The Duchess’s devastation when she spies the Duke playing father to Bess’s three boys, while Bess sits next to them smiling and kissing his hand, is heartrending.

 That moment though is nothing to the devastation when Georgiana is forced to give away her illegitimate baby Eliza, whom she conceives with Charles Grey while still married to the Duke.
-On a windswept moor she and Bess meet with the Grey family’s servants to hand her over her silk-wrapped bundle, in a scene that had me sobbing.
+On a windswept moor she and Bess meet with the Grey family’s servants to hand over her silk-wrapped bundle, in a scene that had me sobbing.

 Costume director Michael O’Connor won an Oscar and a BAFTA for his work on The Duchess and it’s easy to see why.
 The scale of opulence is extraordinary, mixed with incredible attention to detail.